 One of the common reasons for this problem is that your Mac laptop or desktop isn’t compatible with macOS Catalina.
 This could be if your Mac is made before 2012.
 If you find yourself in this situation, the only solution you have is to.

 Thinking we’ll recommend buying a new Mac?
 Not at all, by disabling certain features you can try to speed up your Mac.
-However, if this reason doesn’t apply to you, and your Mac supports macOS 10.15 you can try plenty of other methods explained in this tutorial to speed up your Mac.
+However, if this reason doesn’t apply to you, and your Mac supports macOS 10.15 you can try plenty of other methods explained in this tutorial to speed up your Mac OS running on Catalina.

 Users always look forward to macOS updates as it brings plenty of exciting features, bug fixes, design tweaks, and security advancements.
 Sadly, updates aren’t always perfect – users might face speed issues and performance lags.
 Many users after updating to macOS Catalina 10.15 have actually started to slow down.
 Here are ways to speed up Mac running slow.